theorangewill/wordpress-theme/README.md

 ### Lessons

-The lessons has a summary of all the lessons of a subject.
+The lessons have a summary of all the lessons of a subject.

 ![post lessons](/img/lessonspost.png)